Computing an average or two numbers seems simple and innocent enough of an operation. Here is an example from a C++ computer science text book:

 - The second solution extends well for large arrays, as it recaptures the lost precision within the modulus portion of the calculation.

 - We will need to revisit solution three at some future point, as there may be something interesting there to explore further.
+Possibly find the minimum of all the numbers and use that as “a” in the equation and divide by the number of elements in the array.

 - The fourth solution is a wonderfully simple scheme of performing the sum, using larger precision values, which hold more bits.
 The sum can be computed using more bits to avoid overflow.
 After the sum has been obtained, a single division is performed to compute the average.
 This is the main algorithm/solution we will explore further, in C++ and in C#.